 Area of strategy Recommendation Sub recommendation Timeframe 0 to 10 0 strongly oppose 10 strongly support Do you want to provide any further feedback on this recommendation?
 This could include the best aspects, suggestions for improvement or gaps, any barriers to achieving it or the timeframes? b: Developing fit for purpose asset management systems, in line with the Department of Finance's central guidance.
 2022-2027 10 Agree with fit for purpose.
 Depending on asset base and levels of risk, different standards of asset management will be required.
 It will not be a one size fits all.
 40: Incentivise improvements in asset management across the public sector. a: Create and implement a new budget allocation for fit for purpose asset management planning, capability building and systems.
 2022-2027 10 Supported.
 If better asset management is needed then it needs to be funded b: Create and implement an asset lifecycle investment fund or similar incentive mechanism.
 2027-2032 7 This needs to be done carefully to ensure that it does not just incentivise those who are already good and disillusion those who have a long way to go Energy Pages 148 to 159 41: Evolve the Whole of System Plan and ensure implementation actions are transparent. a: Updating the Whole of System Plan modelling to incorporate the following inputs and assumptions in relevant scenarios: i. achieving Government's net zero carbon emissions by 2050 aspiration through the lowest cost mix of generation, storage and network transmission and distribution; ii. impact of potential renewable energy growth locations on energy network infrastructure requirements; iii. electricity offtake through the development of new industries; iv. considering the impacts on system cost and reliability of using technologies such as energy storage to reduce the curtailment of renewable energy generation, including the practicality and community acceptance of any curtailment assumptions; v. testing the accelerated delivery of energy storage and other Distributed Energy Resources technologies to determine the effects on the overall investment program; and vi. the impacts over time from increased uptake of electric vehicles on the energy network.
 2022-2027 8 Supported, but this initiative reads as a very comprehensive and hence challenging initiative.
 There would need to be consideration of how the WSP approach integrates and will operate (positively and negatively) with current (albeit evolving) local government approaches, and local government capacity to follow and change 'in sync' with state government led change. b: Accompanying the Whole of System Plan scenario modelling exercise with a detailed implementation plan for the most likely scenario, which identifies: i. current and planned investment; ii. detail network constraints; and iii. opportunities for investment in programs to deliver energy transformation.
 2022-2027 8 Supported.
-Implications for LGAs to be sclarified 42: Prepare a North West Interconnected System Energy Futures Report. arrangements 2027-2032 Does not relate to City of Wanneroo b: Define the role of State agencies, GTEs and the private sector in the North West Interconnected System.
+Implications for LGAs to be sclarified 42: Prepare a North West Interconnected System Energy Futures Report. a: Test and resolve to what extent interconnection should occur in the North West Interconnected System and the infrastructure needs to support this, along with any adjustment to access arrangements 2027-2032 Does not relate to City of Wanneroo b: Define the role of State agencies, GTEs and the private sector in the North West Interconnected System.
 2027-2032 Does not relate to City of Wanneroo